Battle of the Severn: Plundering

-The settling of Providence
+Settling of Providence

 Following the death of Leonard Calvert in 1647, Cecil Calvert named William Stone as governor in 1649.
 Stone's appointment was carefully made, as he was a Protestant – as were the majority of the members of his council – and a friend of Parliament.
 By choosing Stone, Calvert could avoid criticism of Maryland as a seat of Popery, where Protestants were allegedly oppressed.
 Stone and his council, however, were required to agree not to interfere with freedom of worship.
 In 1649, the colonial Assembly passed the "Act Concerning Religion" (or the Toleration Act as it is more commonly known), ensuring freedom of religion within Maryland.

 During the period of Parliamentary rule, Virginia remained faithful to then King Charles II, though Parliament, which had declared England a Commonwealth under their rule, had decreed that support for Charles II was treason.
 Baltimore and Stone stayed mute on the subject, but almost immediately after taking office, Stone allowed a group of persecuted Virginian Puritans into the colony, who then settled at Providence, present-day Annapolis.
 The issue of which side Maryland stood was finally settled, at least in appearance, when Thomas Greene, deputy to Stone and a Catholic, declared on November 15, 1649 that Charles II was the "undoubted rightfull heire to all his father's dominions".
 All acts taken by the Maryland Assembly would further require an oath of fidelity to Baltimore as "Lord Proprietor".

-The new Assembly
+New Assembly

 In 1651 there began a set of rumors indicating that Lord Baltimore would lose his charter.
 Parliament had appointed two Commissioners, one of whom was none other than Claiborne, to force Virginia to submit to Parliamentary authority.
 The other was Richard Bennett, who became Governor of Virginia.
 They interpreted Maryland to fall under this commission.
 In March 1652 they removed Stone as governor, only to reinstate him in June 1652.
 On March 2, 1654, Stone decreed that although he was faithful to the Commonwealth, all writs should "run in the Proprietary's name as heretofore".

 On January 3, 1654, the Puritans who had settled at Stone's invitation in Providence communicated to the commissioners that they objected to the oath of fidelity to Baltimore as a Catholic.
 On July 20, 1654, Stone resigned as governor under duress.

 The Commissioners became de facto governors of the colony, and the first general assembly under their authority was held on October 20, 1654.
 Catholics and any other individuals who had borne arms against the Parliament could not be members (effectively limiting the membership to Puritans), and among the 44 Acts passed by this group was a repeal of the Toleration Act, and another that forbade Catholics from practicing their faith.